lastcron/seniordev-helloworld-apirest-template/README.md

 Some of the features:

 * Standard Folder Structure based on Components
-* typescript installed
+* typescript installed and commands are already setup
-* Junit for Testing
+* Junit for Testing and command for test monitoring is in place
 * Express and Body-Parser libs installed and working
 * git.ignore already configure to prevent node_modules and coverage to be uploaded
 * yarn package manager installed in dev dependencies